MaastrichtU-IDS/dsri-documentation/website/docs/deploy-additional-services.md

 oc apply -f https://raw.githubusercontent.com/vemonet/flink-on-openshift/master/template-flink-dsri.yml
 ```

-> Use the template to start the cluster.
+Use the template to start the cluster from the catalog.

 Use this command to get the Flink Jobmanager pod id and copy file to the pod.